awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.rst

     Revoke-RSClusterSecurityGroupIngress    RevokeClusterSecurityGroupIngress       Amazon Redshift                        RS

-If you know the name of the desired AWS service but not the AWS service API, use the :code:`-MatchWithRegex` parameter along with the :code:`?Service` parameter to scope the search to a single service.
+If you know the name of the desired AWS service but not the AWS service API, use the :code:`-MatchWithRegex` parameter along with the :code:`-Service` parameter to scope the search to a single service.
 For example, to get all of the possible cmdlet names that contain :code:`SecurityGroup` in just the |EC2| service:

 .. code-block:: none

-    PS C:\> Get-AWSCmdletName ?ApiOperation SecurityGroup ?MatchWithRegex ?Service EC2
+    PS C:\> Get-AWSCmdletName -ApiOperation SecurityGroup -MatchWithRegex -Service EC2

     CmdletName                              ServiceOperation                        ServiceName                            CmdletNounPrefix
     ----------                              ----------------                        -----------                            ----------------